-In partnership with Launch of Philadelphia, the District's Urban Technology Project (UTP) has deployed over 300 Computer Support Specialists (CSS) to provide valuable tech support to schools across the district.
+The District's Urban Technology Project (UTP) has deployed over 500 Computer Support Specialists (CSS) to provide valuable tech support to schools across the district.
 UTP hires and prepares young adults for careers in Information Technology through hands-on work experience, mentorship, and training.

-The CSS will work alongside the school tech lead to provide immediate, on-site technical support for laptops, smartboards, mobile devices, and chromebook repairs.
+The CSS will work alongside the school technology coordinator (STC) to provide immediate, on-site technical support for laptops, smartboards, printers and chromebook repairs.
 Additionally, the CSS will maintain the school's computer labs and SIS inventory, update its website, social media, and provide on-site tech support for teachers and administrators.
-The cost of a full-time CSS is \$48,000.
-A part-time CSS is \$24,000 and must be shared with another school.
+The cost of a full-time CSS is \$49,000.
+A part-time CSS is \$24,500 and must be shared with another school.
 The position is budgeted as a contract.

-Complete the CSS form to confirm your interest in hiring a Computer Support Specialist for the 2022-23 school year.
-The deadline to complete the form is April 15th.
-For questions, please contact ssavage2@philasd.org.
+Complete the CSS School Interest Form to confirm your interest in hiring a Computer Support Specialist for the 2023-24 school year.
+The deadline to complete the form is April 14th.
+For questions, please contact Shana Savage at ssavage2@philasd.org.